SanikaThakur16/sigma8.0/README.md

 # sigma8.0
-this is the repository for git &amp; github
+This is the repository for git &amp; github.